opendocsg/slw-judgments-backfill/2008_SGCA_44/report.md

 **Introduction**

-1       This is an appeal against the decision of the High Court judge (“the Judge”) in which he disallowed, in part, the appellant’s application to amend her statement of claim (see _Murakami Takako v Wiryadi Louis Maria_ [2008] 3 SLR 198 (“the GD”)).
-These proceedings are yet another chapter in the long history of litigation between the parties, the background of which we have previously set out in _Murakami Takako v Wiryadi Louise Maria_ [2007] 4 SLR 565 (“ _Murakami Takako_ ”) at [3]–[5].
+1       This is an appeal against the decision of the High Court judge (“the Judge”) in which he disallowed, in part, the appellant’s application to amend her statement of claim (see _Murakami Takako v Wiryadi Louis Maria_ <span class="citation">[2008] 3 SLR 198</span> (“the GD”)).
+These proceedings are yet another chapter in the long history of litigation between the parties, the background of which we have previously set out in _Murakami Takako v Wiryadi Louise Maria_ <span class="citation">[2007] 4 SLR 565</span> (“ _Murakami Takako_ ”) at [3]–[5].

 2       In these proceedings, the appellant, acting on behalf of the estate of her late father, Takashi Murakami Suroso (“the Testator”), applied to include certain amendments which would expand her claim to include the following: